-Nov 2/11: Australia’s Labor government introduces the Defence Trade Controls Bill 2011.
+Nov 2/11: Australian Law.
+Australia’s Labor government introduces the Defence Trade Controls Bill 2011.
 It sets out the terms for certification as a member of the “The Australian Approved Community” of defense companies, lists offenses that could revoke this status, provides the Government with monitoring powers over that group, clarifies “Australian person” (holder of a permanent visa under the Migration Act), gives the Minister the power to list items covered by Australia’s new export control and permit system in one place, and makes a number of amendments to clarify the current hodgepodge.
 It’s still missing key regulations, which are due by the end of 2011.
 Minister for Defence Materiel Jason Clare summarized the stakes as follows:

 “About 50 per cent of Australia’s war-fighting assets are sourced from the United States… We will replace or upgrade up to 85 per cent of our military equipment over the next 10 to 15 years.
 Strengthening this area of our Alliance cooperation is therefore clearly in our national interest… This will save the Australian Government and Australian industry time and money.”

 Even after this bill passes:

 - The Draft Regulations for this Bill must be released for Australian industry consultation

 - The USA must affirm and implement the system on its own side

 - The Australian and US Governments must work together on a Pathfinder Program to test the Treaty framework